rmrsk/EBGeometry/Docs/Sphinx/source/Parsers.rst

    :language: c++
    :lines: 146-165

-The ``compress`` function will discard duplicate vertices from the soup, while the ``soupToDCEL`` will simply turn the remaining polygon soup into a DCEL mesh.
+The ``compress`` function will discard duplicate vertices from the soup, while the ``soupToDCEL`` will tie the remaining polygons into a DCEL mesh.
 This function will also compute the vertex and edge normal vectors.

 .. warning::